-- Pupils must complete their projects before taking the oral exam. - Projects are 20% of the annual school grade for Module C. This provides students with an opportunity to earn a better annual school grade (tsiyun shnati) in Module C. - Tasks should be clear, demands reasonable and assessment transparent. - Note: Students who move from 4 points to 3 points do not have to write an additional project.
-These students will receive an additional 10 points on their 4-point project grade. - The recommended number of lessons for doing project work in the classroom is eight. - The length of the project (the written and oral presentation) depends on: - o the year when the pupils are doing the project (10th, 11th or 12th grade) - o whether the pupils are doing the project individually, in pairs or in groups - the nature of the project - the level of the class.
+- Pupils must complete their projects before taking the oral exam. - Projects form 20% of the annual school grade for Module C. This provides students with an opportunity to earn a better annual school grade (tsiyun shnati) in Module C. - Tasks should be clear, demands reasonable and assessment transparent. - Note: Students who move from 4 points to 3 points do not have to write an additional project.
+These students will receive an additional 10 points on their 4point project grade.
+Students who have completed the 3-point project and move up to 4 points are required to complete the project requirements for the 4-point level. - The recommended number of lessons for doing project work in the classroom is eight. - The length of the project (the written and oral presentation) depends on: - o whether the pupils are doing the project individually, in pairs or in groups - the nature of the project - o the level of the class.